prebid/prebid.github.io/dev-docs/examples/use-prebid-with-appnexus-ad-server.md

 ---
 layout: example
-title: Using Prebid.js with Xandr Publisher Ad Server
+title: Using Prebid.js with AppNexus Publisher Ad Server
-description: Using Prebid.js with Xandr Publisher Ad Server
+description: Using Prebid.js with AppNexus Publisher Ad Server
-hide: true

 sidebarType: 1

 about: